Coronary artery disease

 This is a common rhythm problem and is often found in association with other problems such as high blood pressure, thyroid problems or excessive alcohol.
 Occasionally it can occur is isolation and is termed lone AF.
 The heart beat is usually fast and is always irregular.
 The rhythm problem may be intermittent (paraoxysmal AF) or longterm (chronic or established AF).
 Treatment may be aimed at either slowing the heart down with drugs, or getting the heart back into regular rhythm using a brief electric shock (cardioversion) or a keyhole operation (an ablation).
-Most patients with atrial fibrillation will need either aspirin or warfarin to thin the blood to prevent stroke.
+Most patients with atrial fibrillation will need warfarin or a new oral anticoagulant (NOAC/DOAC) to thin the blood to prevent stroke.

 Ventricular ectopic beats

 Extra heart beats originating from the ventricles are common and are almost always benign.
 They are usually experienced as a pause then an extra heavy beat and occur particularly at night.
 If they are very frequent, are associated with sustained palpitations or with dizziness or collapse they need further investigation.

 This is occasionally found in patients with normal hearts, but is more likely to be found secondary to coronary artery disease or a cardiomyopathy.
 All cases of VT need to be carefully investigated as it may be life threatening and need drug treatment or implantation of a cardiac defibrillator.